Dear SMTC Families:

-The 2019 severe weather/hurricane season starts June 1st and ends November 30th.
+The 2020 severe weather/hurricane season started June 1st and ends November 30th.
 Given the past years' hurricanes and evacuations, it is critical we remain vigilant and be prepared this hurricane season.
 I urge you to create a family action plan now so you are ready to implement it when an evacuation is ordered.

 Having a plan and knowing what you and your family are going to do in the event of a major storm will greatly enhance your safety and security.
 I urge you to sit down with your family and develop a family action plan detailing the specific steps you will take in the event of severe weather, to include a potential evacuation.
 Essential personnel will likely be ordered to report to SMTC to assist during an evacuation.
 Family members should have an action plan that takes this into account.
 If a major hurricane threatens, local emergency management officials may order you to leave your home and seek shelter.
 These evacuations can cause a serious emotional and financial drain to our families.
 All military and civilians in receipt of a Government Travel Charge Card (GTCC) have been advised that their GTCC is to only be used by them and for them.
 At a minimum, you should have a credit card and cash reserve set aside to use in the event of one or more evacuations.

 Special Missions Training Center is committed to supporting you and your family in the event of an evacuation.
 In the event of an evacuation, the following information applies: